 Multi-dimensional Poverty Assessment (Nkoko and Kasindikwa Villages, Western Uganda) is an initiative developed by the United Nations International Fund for Agricultural Development, IFAD, to measure the complexity of poverty and facilitate designing better and more effective poverty interventions.
 ACESWorld trained local enumerators who completed a detailed data collection project that informed the Seeds4Seeds project design.

 Impact: Families identified to benefit from the Seeds4Seeds program.
 Additional data analysis is ongoing

-iRise Self Assessment© is ongoing research of 100 adolescent schoolgirls in Uganda to better understand the problems associated with menstrual hygiene management in schools and communities and to develop strategies to support girls.
+iRise Self Assessment© is ongoing research of 500 adolescent schoolgirls in Uganda, Ghana and Colombia to better understand the problems associated with menstrual hygiene management in schools and communities and to develop strategies to support girls.

 Impact: Conducting research to fill critical data gaps and better understand specific challenges of women and girls.

 Champions for Human Rights is our annual giving campaign and an opportunity for those committed to peace and gender equality worldwide to have their voices heard and seeks to draw attention to the United Nations Declaration on Human Rights.

 Impact: Pledges to support the United Nations Declaration on Human Rights